pratikunterwegs/noromod/README.md

   age.limits = c(age_groups),
   symmetric = TRUE
 )
-#> Using POLYMOD social contact data.
-To cite this in a publication, use the 'get_citation()' function
 #> Removing participants that have contacts without age information.
 To change this behaviour, set the 'missing.contact.age' option

 # Symmetrical contact matrix